 Our rights to use the technology we license are subject to the negotiation and continuation of those licenses.
 Certain of our licenses contain provisions that allow the licensor to terminate the license upon specific conditions.
 Our rights under the licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license.
-Because of the complexity of our products and the patents we have licensed, determining the scope of the license and related royalty obligation can be difficult and can lead to dispute between us and the licensor.
+Because of the complexity of our products and the patents we have licensed, determining the scope of the license and related royalty obligation can be difficult and can lead to disputes between us and the licensor.
 An unfavorable resolution of such a dispute could lead to an increase in the royalties payable pursuant to the license.
-If a licensor believed we were not paying the royalties due under the license is terminated, we might be barred from marketing, producing, and selling some or all of our products, which would have an adverse effect on our business.
+If a licensor believed we were not paying the royalties due under the license or were otherwise not in compliance with the terms of the license, the licensor might attempt to revoke the license.
+If such an attempt were successful and the license is terminated, we might be barred from marketing, producing, and selling some or all of our products, which would have an adverse effect on our business.
 For example, pursuant to the terms of a license agreement entered into with Life in June 2011, we are obligated to make a \$1.0 million payment to Life upon satisfaction of certain conditions.
 On October 16, 2013, Life provided notice that the \$1.0 million payment is due and payable under the license agreement.
 We believe that at least one of the conditions of the milestone payment remains unmet.
 We intend to make such payment while reserving our rights with respect to such matter.
 However, if the matter is not resolved in our favor, our license to certain Life patent filings under the agreement could terminate, subjecting our relevant product lines to risks associated with patent infringement litigation.